localstack/localstack-blog.github.io/content/2024-03-19-building-localstack-with-localstack/index.md

 aws.endpoint_url = ""
 ```

-For local development we simply point boto3 to LocalStack, by setting the aws endpoint url:
+For local development we simply point boto3 to LocalStack, by setting the aws endpoint url to that of LocalStack:
 ```
 [development]
 aws.endpoint_url = "http://localhost.localstack.cloud:4566"
 ```

-This way all boto3 calls made in our backend will be made against LocalStack, instead of the real AWS services, when developing locally.
+This way all boto3 calls made in our backend will be routed to LocalStack, instead of the real AWS services, when developing locally.

 ### Infrastructure deployment & testing

 With the configuration described in the previous section we were able to connect the python backend to local resources running on LocalStack, such as DynamoDB.
-However, since our infrastructure also includes serverless services, such as Lambdas, ECS, and EC2, the next logical step was to deploy the whole infrastructure onto LocalStack, to be able to develop and test the whole application more efficiently.
+However, since our infrastructure also includes serverless services, such as Lambdas, ECS, and EC2, the next logical step was to deploy the whole infrastructure onto LocalStack, to be able to develop and test the whole application locally.

 We are using [`cdklocal`](https://github.com/localstack/aws-cdk-local), our open-source wrapper script around the CDK library, to deploy our CDK stacks against LocalStack - our core cloud emulator.
 To achieve this, we first bootstrap the environment, and deploy the backend stack afterwards.